January 23, 2023

 - Stop heating and continue stirring until the mixture is fully melted and smooth.

 - Remove just 1 to 2 coconut balls from the freezer at a time.
 Use a fork to dip and roll each coconut ball in the melted chocolate.
-Lift from the chocolate, tap to remove excess chocolate, and place on a sheet of waxed or parchment paper to set.
+Lift from the chocolate, and tap to remove excess chocolate, and place on a sheet of waxed or parchment paper to set.

 - Continue dipping and setting a couple of coconut balls at a time.